 How Does Dogecoin Mining Work?

-Dogecoin mining works in much the same way that mining any other proof-of-work cryptocurrency works.
+Dogecoin mining works in much the same way that mining any other PoW cryptocurrency works.
 Dogecoin is based off of Litecoin, which forked from the original Bitcoin source code.

 The main difference between Bitcoin (BTC) and Dogecoin (DOGE) or Litecoin (LTC) is that the latter two are altcoins that use a mining algorithm known as Scrypt.
 Bitcoin mining, by contrast, uses an algorithm called SHA-256.
 Scrypt allows for faster block confirmation times, which means faster transaction times.

-Here’s a quick, simplified rundown on crypto basics and how the mining process works.
+Here’s a quick guide to crypto basics and how the mining process works.

 • A blockchain is a type of distributed ledger technology (DLT).